TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ## 5. Secondary structure
 Secondary structure of each residue is assigned using the DSSP 2.2.0 written by Maarten L. Hekkelman and implemented in [MDTraj](https://www.mdtraj.org/1.9.8.dev0/api/generated/mdtraj.compute_dssp.html).
 This implementation eliminates the need for the user to install, or compile, third-party software.
 This increases the module's ease of installation and portability between OS.
 It also avoids the need to read/write numerous output files.

+> [!IMPORTANT]
+> As mentioned above, you don't need to have the executable files.
+The current version does NOT include the following type of regulation:
+> - DSSP [version 4 and latter](https://github.com/PDB-REDO/dssp), or the [version 2.0](https://github.com/MDAnalysis/dssp), with the wraper [PDB.DSSP](https://biopython.org/docs/1.75/api/Bio.PDB.DSSP.html) implemented in [Biopython](https://biopython.org).
+> - STRIDE, source aviable [here](https://github.com/MDAnalysis/stride),  with the wraper [pySTRIDE](https://github.com/MDAnalysis/pystride) created by [MDAnalysis](https://docs.mdanalysis.org/stable/index.html) team.

 ### 5.1.
 Complete assignment code
 | Code | Description                                  |
 | ---- | -------------------------------------------- |